-Class Exercise: On the PivotTable Data sheet...
+Class Exercise: On the PivotTable Data worksheet...

 - 1. Click somewhere between cell A3 and D68 - 2.
 On the Insert tab of the Ribbon, click Table - 3.
-On the Create Table window, verify that A3 to D68 are selected and click OK - 4.
+On the Create Table window, verify that A3 to D68 are selected and click \mathbf{OK} - 4.
 On the Table Tools Design tab, change the Table Name to CompanySales on the far left